OI-wiki/i18n/docs/string/match.md

 ### Multi-string matching

-There are multiple pattern strings, and one string to be matched (multiple strings to be matched can be directly connected).
+There are multiple pattern strings, and one string to be matched (multiple strings to be matched can be directly concatenated).

 It is certainly possible to treat it as a single string matching problem, but the efficiency is not good enough.